thaumos/system-api-roles/README.md

 ### Timesync
 This role is explained in this [roles/timesync/README.md](https://github.com/cockpit-project/poc-sysmgmt-roles/blob/master/roles/timesync/README.md) which includes example playbooks.

-### tuned
-This role is explained in this [roles/tuned/README.md](https://github.com/cockpit-project/poc-sysmgmt-roles/blob/master/roles/tuned/README.md) which includes an example playbook.

 ## Licenses
 Ansible roles that are included in this project are individually licensed.
 Licensing information can be found in each role's `README.md`, under **License**.